-NOTES Managers are largely made, not born.
-This is a significant statement in modern management literature and forms a basis for numerous management development programs.
-The objectives of these programs include preparing promising personnel for higher managerial positions in the future and assisting and improving the existing top executives.
+Managers are largely made, not born.
+This is a significant statement in modern management literature and forms a basis for numerous management development programmes.
+The objectives of these programmes include preparing promising personnel for higher managerial positions in the future and assisting and improving the existing top executives.